pratyushsinha213/Auto-Brightness-Adjustment/README.md

 - Verify that the PhyPhox server is active and reachable using a web browser.
 - Check for firewall settings that might block the connection.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - PhyPhox for providing a platform for data collection.
-- Pillow and pandas for data handling and image processing capabilities.
 ```

-### Additional Notes
-- Make sure to replace placeholders like the `LICENSE` section with actual information if applicable.
-- Feel free to customize any part of the README to better fit your project or to include any additional information you think is relevant!